 What is Synthetic Hair?

-In its basic form, synthetic hair is made from low-grade acrylic that is heated and strung into strands to make individual hair fibers.
+In its basic form, synthetic hair is made from low-grade acrylic that is heated and strung into strands.
 The strands are then laced or tied into extensions and hairpieces.
-Over the last 20 years polymer science has advanced massively to offer broader lines of synthetic hair products that can look and feel like the real thing.
+Over the last 20 years polymer science has advanced massively to offer broader lines of synthetic hair products that can look and feel like real hair.

 Kanekalon Fiber is certainly the most prevalent and popular for daily wear wigs and hair pieces.
-Jon Renau Synthetic Wigs.
-Noriko Wigs, Rene of Paris Wigs and Raquel Welch Synthetic Wigs all use fiber manufactured according to the Kanekalon process.
+However others on this list use fiber manufactured according to the Kanekalon process.
 This fiber is characterized by a natural feeling, lighter, softer hair with more natural body that is both flexible and comfortable.

-The Pros and Cons of Synthetic Wigs –
+Pros and Cons of Synthetic Wigs –

-Human hair wigs will eventually fade, while synthetic fibers retain their color permanently.
+- Great Color Retention: Synthetic fibers retain their color permanently.
 Of course, this may also be considered a negative point by some women, as synthetic wigs cannot be successfully recolored.

-Synthetic hair wig purchasers have never had it so good.
+- Broad Selection: Synthetic hair wig purchasers have never had it so good.
 Hundreds of fine quality styles and cuts are available from the largest and most respected wig manufacturers in the industry with a broad array of colors.
 It is easier to find your style/cut/color of choice than ever before.

 - Unnatural Look: Although the differences are subtle, there is still a tendency towards a less flowing and a more sculpted appearance.
 With lower grade synthetic wigs the differences in shine and flow can be quite distinct and easy to spot.

 - Permanent Styling: If a woman is into her looks, likes variety, and becomes bored with the same hairstyle day after day, or fears that people will suspect she is wearing a wig, a synthetic wig may not be the right option.

-Constant rubbing on the collar can lead to irritation and synthetic hair wigs are less able to ‘breath’ than human hair wigs and can be hot and itchy in warm weather.
+- Discomfort: Constant rubbing on the collar can lead to irritation and synthetic hair wigs are less able to ‘breath’ than human hair wigs and can be hot and itchy in warm weather.

 - Heat: Synthetic wigs made from Kanekalon are termed heat resistant up to around 400 degrees.
 For styling using curlers and tongs at low heat there is no problem but do remain mindful that synthetic hair is a polymer and it can and will melt at extreme heat.
 Exposure to open ovens or heat lamps can damage synthetic wigs beyond repair.

 Where do I buy good quality Synthetic Wigs?